-Climbing Lochberg, a mighty castle-tower situated in right-hand side of Winterstock Turm, from which this peak is separate by the saddle named Winterlucke mt.
-2854, is only one amongst the numberless climbing possibilities in the magnificent Furkapass area.
-In its northern side Lochberg has a small glacier in strong retreat; in southwestern side the peak shows a fine varied face, situated in front of Albert Heim Hut, having some trad and sportive climbing routes.
-Its not short approach gives to the climber a solitary adventure.
+Climbing Lochberg, a mighty castle-tower situated on the right-hand side of Winterstock Turm, from which this peak is separated by the saddle named Winterlucke mt.
+2854, is only one amongst the numberless climbing possibilities in this magnificent area.
+In its Northern side Lochberg shows a small glacier in strong retreat; in the Southwestern side the peak offers a fine varied face, situated in front of Albert Heim Hut, having some trad and sportive climbing routes.